wkusner/3DPrinter/README.md

 # 3DPrinter

-This contains files created in Mathematica for the purposes of 3d-printing using a method demonstrated by George Hart at the 2014 PCMI.
+This contains .stl files created in Mathematica for the purposes of 3D-printing using a method demonstrated by George Hart at the 2014 PCMI.
+Various notebooks are also included.